407-610-2417

 When a user searches, Google’s proprietary language models — likely based on its Gemini technology — analyze multiple web pages using AI search algorithms to build a concise response that appears at the top of the results.

-The sources it pulls from usually rank well for the query in the traditional SERPs, though it’s not always the case.
+The sources it pulls from usually rank well for the query in the traditional SERPs, though not always.
 Based on what we’ve seen across clients’ websites and our SEO case studies, pages that tend to be included usually:

 • Prioritize search intent: AI models look for content that directly satisfies the underlying intent of a query (the reason why someone searches), not just keyword matching.